SenseLogic/LINGUI/README.md

 When the `--extract` option is used, all constants declared before the first function of each ".ld" file are extracted into a matching ".ld" dictionary file.

-The dictionary entries of the different languages are matched by line numbers.
+Matching translations must have the same line number.

 An empty line is considered as a missing entry.